NaluKit/nalu-examples/NaluDominoLoginPluginApplication/README.md

 The detail screen uses the Nalu composite feature.

+The classes used to implement the error and login feature a seperated into own plugins.

 ## The Login example

 Starting the application, the login shell gets visible.
 The credentials will not get validate, so enter any string for user-id and password, and press 'Login'.
 The example will a login flag inside the context.

 In case the application gets reloaded, the flag is not set and - instead showing the book marked page - the example routes to the login screen.

-The login feature is implemented using a [Login Filter](https://github.com/NaluKit/nalu-examples/blob/master/NaluDominoLoginApplication/src/main/java/com/github/nalukit/example/nalu/loginapplication/client/filters/BartSimpsonFilter.java).
+The login feature is implemented using a [Login Filter](https://github.com/NaluKit/nalu-examples/blob/master/NaluDominoLoginPluginApplication/NaluDominoLoginPluginApplication-client/src/main/java/com/github/nalukit/example/nalu/loginapplication/filters/BartSimpsonFilter.java).